 Ben’s condition was the main driving force behind our decision to relocate our base from Wentworth to Florida.
 The move has benefits for my golf, but more importantly we have been able to secure a more intensive form of therapy for Ben.
 And he’s doing great.
 He might act and say things a little differently from other kids, and he obviously has some difficulties, but he understands everything we say and is particularly in tune with our emotions; it’s almost like a sixth sense.
 And thank God he’s got such a nice nature.
 He’s a very friendly, very happy, very shy kid and the more loving attention he gets and the smiles that he sees, the better.
 Samantha, his older sister, is great with him.

 Liezl and I are private people, but we are also very much in the public eye and we recognize that this gives us a platform to help raise funds and awareness for the causes of Autism and its possible treatments.
 It is something that we both feel very passionate about.
 We established our Els for Autism Foundation in the spring of 2009.
-My first goal was to help create a Center of Excellence, a model for the world of what should be available to children on the autism spectrum.
-The Center will launch a global digital learning platform that will make best practices in education and therapy available to thousands of children around the world on the autism spectrum.
-The Center will also have on site education for ages 3-21, professional and medical services, research and transition to adulthood.
-We’re working with some of the best experts in the world to make the Center a reality.
+My first goal was to help create a Center of Excellence, based in Florida, a model for the world of what should be available to children on the autism spectrum.
+The Center broke ground in the spring of 2014, which was a proud and exciting day for all of us.

 Years from now people may remember me as a golfer and a major champion.
 But I’d like also to be remembered as somebody who took the issue of Autism and did something with it.
 The rest of my life, I’ll be fighting this thing…I hope you’ll join with me.